 #4 Replace Dated Fixtures, Fluorescent Lighting, Fans and Faucets

 Fixtures, faucets and fluorescent lighting can make an otherwise updated house look dated.
 Even if nothing else needs to be done to the house to update it, home buyers will still see the house as a Grandma special if the fans, fixtures and faucets are dated.
 You can get a decent fan for $100-$150, bathroom faucets usually run anywhere from $50-$100 and kitchen faucets usually $75-$200.
-If you don’t have the money or inclination to do a full remodel, replacing dated faucets and fixtures will give the allusion of an update at a fraction of the cost.
+If you don’t have the money or inclination to do a full remodel, replacing dated faucets and fixtures will give the illusion of an update at a fraction of the cost.

 #5 Replace Old Appliances and Cabinet Hardware